IftachSadeh/ANNZ/README.md

 #### Randomized regression
 An ensemble of regression methods is automatically generated.
 The randomized MLMs differ from each other in several ways.
 This includes setting unique random seed initializations, as well as changing the configuration parameters of a given algorithm (e.g., number of hidden layers in an ANN), or the set of input parameters used for the training.

 Once training is complete, optimization takes place.
 In this stage, a distribution of photo-z solutions for each galaxy is derived.
 A selection procedure is then applied to the ensemble of answers, choosing the subset of methods which achieve optimal performance.
-The selected MLMs are then folded with their respective uncertainty estimates, which are derived using a KNN-uncertainty estimator (see Oyaizu et al, 2007; http://arxiv.org/abs/0711.0962).
+The selected MLMs are then folded with their respective uncertainty estimates, which are derived using a KNN-uncertainty estimator (see [Oyaizu et al, 2007](http://arxiv.org/abs/0711.0962){:target="_blank"}).
 A set of PDF candidates is generated, where each candidate is constructed by a different set of relative weights associated with the various MLM components.
 Two  selection schemes which optimize the performance of the PDF candidates are currently implemented in ANNZ.
 In this way, the PDFs which best describe the target of the regression are chosen, resulting in two alternative PDF solutions.

 The final products are the *best* solution out of all the randomized MLMs, the full binned PDF(s) and the weighted and un-weighted average of the PDF(s), each also having a corresponding uncertainty estimator.
 (More details below.)

 #### Binned classification
-ANNZ may also be run in binned classification mode, employing an algorithm similar to that used by Gerdes et al, 2010 (see: http://arxiv.org/abs/0908.4085).
+ANNZ may also be run in binned classification mode, employing an algorithm similar to that used by [Gerdes et al, 2010](http://arxiv.org/abs/0908.4085){:target="_blank"}.
 The first step of the calculation involves dividing the redshift range of the input samples into many small *classification bins*.
 Within the redshift bounds of a given bin, the *signal* sample is defined as the collection of galaxies for which the spec-z is within the bin.
 Similarly, the *background* sample includes all galaxies with spec-z outside the confines of the bin.

 The algorithm proceeds by training a different classification MLM for each redshift bin.
 The output of a trained method in a given bin, is translated to the probability for a galaxy to have a redshift which falls inside that bin.
 The distribution of probabilities from all of the bins is normalized to unity, accounting for possible varying bin width.
 It then stands as the photo-z PDF of the galaxy.